Martha Jackson have teamed up for an Interview with MUA Beckii touching on all things Make up and Jewellery!

 Is something commonly asked of artist Dave Brill.
 Especially related to his famous origami horse.
 Nestled away in the Cheshire countryside, Dave was kind enough tell us the story about what led to him creating the origami masterpiece.

-inspired by this ground-breaking work of art, so therefore we were keen to get the scoop.
+Martha Jackson’s very own origami horse necklace was inspired by this ground-breaking work of art, so therefore we were keen to get the scoop.

 A childhood hand-me-down led to a lifelong passion.